Skip to main content

 }

-Here's a complete example for temporary access provisioning:
+This example demonstrates temporary access provisioning:

 #!/bin/bash